losizm/scamper/README.md

 In the above configuration, requests prefixed with _/app/main_ are served resources from the _assets_ directory.
-The mapping works similiar to static files, only the resources are located using the class loader.  _(See [ServerApplication.resources()](https://losizm.github.io/scamper/latest/api/scamper/server/package$$ServerApplication.html#resources(pathPrefix:String,baseName:String,loader:Option[ClassLoader]):ServerApplication.this.type) in scaladoc for additional details.)_
+The mapping works similiar to static files, only the resources are located using a class loader. _(See [ServerApplication.resources()](https://losizm.github.io/scamper/latest/api/scamper/server/package$$ServerApplication.html#resources(pathPrefix:String,baseName:String,loader:Option[ClassLoader]):ServerApplication.this.type) in scaladoc for additional details.)_